-Transitioning children with special education needs from ECE to school
+Transitioning children with learning support needs from ECE to school

-Early planning, parent engagement and strong relationships between the school or kura, early learning service, parents and the Ministry are critical to a child with special needs making a successful and positive transition from the ECE service to school.
+Early planning, parent engagement and strong relationships between the school or kura, early learning service, parents and the Ministry are critical to a child with learning support needs making a successful and positive transition from the ECE service to school.

 Plan the transition to school